 Today, our firm filed a motion for a preliminary injunction, seeking to stop the Bumpstock regulations from going into effect on March 26, as planned.

 (Plaintiffs’) Motion for Preliminary Injunction (December 26, 2018)

 (Plaintiffs’) Memorandum in Support of Motion for a Preliminary Injunction (December 26, 2018)

 (Plaintiffs’) Party Declarations (December 26, 2018)

 Today, ATF published in the Federal Register its final regulations imposing a total ban on private ownership of bumpstocks, overruling numerous prior ATF decisions.
 Later that same day, our firm filed a chellenge to this regulation on behalf of Gun Owners of America, Guy Owners Foundation, Virginia Citizen Defense League, and three individuals — Matt Watkins, Tim Harmsen and Rachel Malone.
-The challange was filed in the federal district court for the Western District of Michigan.

 Today we submitted another set of comments to ATF opposing its Notice of Proposed Rulemaking which would reverse long-standing ATF policy to determine, in violation of federal law, that a “bump fire” stock constitutes a “machinegun.”
 Our comments were filed on behalf of Gun Owners Foundation.
 Earlier, on January 18, 2018, we filed comments for GOF on the ATF’s Advance Notice of Proposed Rulemaking.